Claire56/RESTful_API/README.md

 ### Database
-I created a database with two tables gold_metals and silver_metalsusing PostgreSql  database, details about the data model can be accessed <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/data_model.py"> HERE </a> I seeded the database by getting data from the url details of the seeding can be found <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/seed.py"> HERE
+I created a database with two tables gold_metals and silver_metals using PostgreSql  database, details about the data model can be accessed <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/data_model.py"> HERE </a>
+#### Seeding the database
+I seeded the database by getting data from the url , details of the seeding can be found <a href="https://github.com/Claire56/Takehome_assignmet/blob/master/seed.py"> HERE

 #### Database putput screenshot